SGL-UT/gnsstk/PYTHON.md

 Package Organization:
 ---------------------

-Most classes and functions are in the gpstk namespace, but there are some exceptions.
+Most classes and functions are in the gnsstk namespace, but there are some exceptions.

-	1. Constant values not inside a class are placed in the gpstk.constants submodule.
+	1. Constant values not inside a class are placed in the gnsstk.constants submodule.

-	2. GPSTk Exceptions are placed in the gpstk.exceptions submodule.
+	2. GNSSTk Exceptions are placed in the gnsstk.exceptions submodule.

-	3. Wrappers of C++ library structures (std::vector and std::map, which should only be used when necessary) are placed in the gpstk.cpp submodule.
+	3. Wrappers of C++ library structures (std::vector and std::map, which should only be used when necessary) are placed in the gnsstk.cpp submodule.

 How to Use This Documentation: